Varo Bank Review: The FinTech With a National Bank Charter

 For the purposes of this review, we’ll be looking at both of Varo’s main banking accounts: their Savings Accounts and their checking account, which they just call Bank Account.

-By default, funds in your Varo Savings account will currently earn 0.20%.
-Sadly, that’s fairly paltry even by today’s lowered standards but is still better than most big banks.
-However, there is the opportunity for customers to earn a much more impressive 3% APY instead.
+By default, funds in your Varo Savings account will currently earn 1.20% (as of July 2022).
+That’s pretty high by today’s standards and far better than most big banks.
+However, there is the opportunity for customers to earn a much more impressive 5% APY instead.

 - You must receive at least $1,000 in qualifying direct deposits